Impaired driving is when your ability to operate a motor vehicle is impaired by a substance, such as alcohol or drugs.

 What happens if I refuse to give a breath sample?

-You will be charged under the Criminal Code for refusing to provide a breath sample which carries the same jeopardy as being charged with impaired driving.
+You can be charged under the Criminal Code for refusing to provide a breath sample which carries the same jeopardy as being charged with impaired driving.

 I heard there are ways someone can give a false sample, like smoking, chewing gum, or putting a penny under the tongue.
 Do they work?